slateci/slateci.github.io/_posts/2021-04-06-slate-on-cloudlab.md

 The SLATE team recommends that [Kubespray](https://kubespray.io/#/) be used for this.

 Follow the instructions [here](https://slateci.io/docs/cluster/automated/introduction.html) to install Kubernetes with Kubespray.
-The standard installation instructions can be followed exactly, with the exception of making changes to accommodate a single-node cluster.
+The standard installation instructions can be followed exactly, with the exception of making changes to accommodate a single-node cluster if necessary.

-Once our Kubernetes cluster is operational, we can finally register it with SLATE!
+Once the Kubernetes cluster is operational, we can finally register it with SLATE!
 There is another Ansible playbook that has been developed to make this process easy as well.
 The guide listed above will also cover the SLATE registration process.